epsil/gll/README.md

       [(success tree1 tail1)
        (match (b tail1)
          [(success tree2 tail2)
-          (success (list 'seq tree1 tree2) tail2)]
+          (success (list tree1 tree2) tail2)]
          [failure failure])]
       [failure failure])))
 ```

 Here we see Racket's matching facility in action.
 Initially, we invoke the first parser with `(a str)`, matching against the return value.
 If we get a successful parse result `(success tree1 tail1)`, then we pass its remainder to the next parser with `(b tail1)`.
 Again matching against the return value, we check if it is successful.
 If it is, then we return a combined parse result.
 In any other case, we return failure.
-(For simplicity, the combinator only takes two arguments; later we'll write a general version accepting any number of arguments.)

 Using the sequence parser, we can create a parser which matches `"foo"` followed by `"bar"`: